Welcome to Bermuda!

 • Emmie Gray (pictured).
 A Bermuda Mystery china rose.
 The bush can grow eight feet high.

 • Fairy Rose.
 Or Lawrenceana.
 R. chinensis var. minima).
-Known to have been growing in Bermuda in the time of Governor Lefroy.
+Known to have grown in Bermuda in the time of Governor Lefroy

 • Febvier.
 A china rose of 1832.